Create workflows in Dynatrace Workflows

 - To change the type of the task, select Change action in the upper right of the task details.
 Change of type discards the current configuration.

-To change the layout of the graph, drag your tasks to a new position.
+- To change the layout of the workflow, drag your tasks to a new position.
 The logical flow is still determined by the task state conditions.
-Rearranging the tasks alone does not change the logical flow.
+Rearranging the tasks alone doesn't change the logical flow.

 Disable or enable a task